 - Volunteer recruitment.
 Volunteers are what make every church run, regardless of size.
 Which is why it’s important to develop a way to regularly recruit to help resource your volunteer teams.
 Michael suggests first to understand how many volunteers you need and in what areas.
 Then, determine when you want them to sign up.
 And, finally, plan out how you are going to assimilate them into existing teams.

-Michael has been a former youth pastor, church planter, senior past and church consultant.
+Michael has been a former youth pastor, church planter, senior pastor, and church consultant.
 He currently is the Founder and CEO of Church Fuel, a company dedicated to helping pastors by providing practical resources to move their churches forward.

-- We have to be good stewards of the leadership positions we’ve been placed in. we have to lead strategically.
+- We have to be good stewards of the leadership positions we’ve been placed in.
+We have to lead strategically.
 It’s doing the best and being the best with what God’s given you.

 - What are some reasons that cause church leaders to overlook systems and strategy?
 Time/Busyness.
 We schedule interruptions to work, not the important things.
 Make an appointment with yourself to sit and think about the systems that need to be fixed and how to fix them.
 Don't get overwhelmed about what needs to be fixed and the steps involved, solve the problems one at a time.